Belang van Nederland

 Belang van Nederland (/nl/; lit.
-'Interest of the Netherlands'; BVNL) is a political party in the Netherlands, led by Wybren van Haga.
+'Interest of the Netherlands'; BVNL) is a political party in the Netherlands.
 Between 2021 and 2023, it was active in the House of Representatives as the independent Van Haga Group (Groep Van Haga).
-Its three MPs split from Forum for Democracy in August 2021.
+Its three MPs had split from Forum for Democracy in August 2021.

 History

 BVNL was founded by Wybren van Haga, who had previously been an MP for the People's Party for Freedom and Democracy (VVD) before defecting to Forum for Democracy (FvD).
 In May 2021, Van Haga announced that he split from FvD in response to a poster it had released which compared the COVID-19 lockdown to the Nazi occupation of the Netherlands.
 He was joined by two former FvD MPs Hans Smolders and Olaf Ephraim.
 The group subsequently founded the independent group Groep Van Haga.
 In August 2021, Van Haga announced his intention to start a new political party.

 The party participated in the 2023 general election, but was unable to win a seat.
 Notable individuals on the party's candidate list were former 50PLUS politician Henk Krol and MMA fighter Alistair Overeem.
 The latter functioned as lijstduwer.

 The party also contested the 2025 Dutch general election but also didn't secure any seats.
 Van Haga attributed the party's result to media exclusion and according to him BVNL "wasn't included in most voting guides and polls."
 After the election Van Haga stood down as party leader but said he would remain active in BVNL behind the scenes.